baudneo/zomi-server/docs/workflow.md

         "model_hints": "model name/UUID #1, model name/UUID #2"
     }
     ```
-- the server will decode the images and run them through the models
+- the server will decode the images and run them through the models, if the models exist and are enabled
 - *[Optional]* - the server will run color detection on the cropped bounding boxes
 - the server will return the results in JSON (See [Swagger UI](../README.md#swagger-ui) to view the JSON response schema)